-The question must be asked: “How do I plan and manage my career to navigate the many choices that I must face throughout my work and personal life?”
+So, we must ask ourselves “How do I plan and manage my career to navigate the many choices that I face in my work and personal life?”

-I would recommend creating an IDP because it is one of the best career development tools to assist you in achieving your personal and professional development goals.
-It will also help you and your supervisor set expectations for specific learning objectives and those competencies tied to your position.
-Moreover, an IDP is a written partnership between you and your supervisor.
+I recommend creating an IDP because it is one of the best career development tools to help you achieve your personal and professional goals.
+It will also help you and your supervisor set expectations for specific learning objectives and the core competencies tied to your position.
+In fact, an IDP is a written partnership between you and your supervisor.

 Benefits of an IDP

-The primary benefit of an IDP is that it helps you meet your career goals: short- and long-term.
+The primary benefit of an IDP is that it helps you meet short- and long-term career goals.
 It can also support your decision-making.
 For example, if one of your long-term career goals is to become a Senior Executive in federal service, you would identify and take training courses focused on leadership development.
 An IDP can also help you use accurate, current, and unbiased career information.
 Finally, an IDP can help you master academic, occupational, and universal employability skills.

 Components of an IDP